-- 1. Registered Nurses must assess patients for symptoms indicative of an infection or serious medical problem.
+- 1. Registered Nurse must assess patient for symptoms indicative of an infection or serious medical problem.
 All patients who present symptomatically will be referred for examination by a clinician.
-This may include referral to urgent care/emergency department for severe symptoms if no clinician is available on site. - 2.
+This may include referral to urgent care/ emergency department for severe symptoms if no clinician is available on site. - 2.
 Discuss the patient's sexual history assessing with the 5 Ps methodology.
-This methodology is described in the CDC MMWR STD Treatment Guidelines, 2021 and includes types of sexual partners, types of sexual practices, how are they preventing pregnancy, how are they protecting themselves from STIs, and history of STIs.) - 3.
-Eligible patients consenting to syphilis testing will be the collected blood for testing.
+This methodology is described in the CDC MMWR STD Treatment Guidelines, 2015 and includes: types of sexual partners, types of sexual practices, how are they preventing pregnancy, how are they protecting themselves from STIs, and past history of STIs.) - 3.
+Eligible patients consenting to syphilis testing will be the collection blood for testing.
 The Registered Nurse may collect a blood specimen collection and request the following laboratory tests: - Nontreponemal testing rapid plasma reagin (RPR) or venereal disease research laboratory (VDRL) - Treponemal testing T.pallidum passive particle agglutination assay (TP-PA), enzyme immunoassays (EIAs) or chemiluminescence immunoassays